yzpzpy/Programming-machine-learning-algorithms-with-cpp/README.md

 **1. gradient_descent.cpp**

-I used the definition method to calculate the differential of the loss function.I just used a univariate function as an example to write a gradient descent algorithm.
+I used the definition method to calculate the differential of the loss function.I just used a univariate function as an example to program a gradient descent algorithm.

 **2. batch_gradient_descent.cpp**